 1 Internationally comparable basis based on PwC report available at Australian Bankers' Association.

 Westpac operates under the advanced Basel II methodologies for assessing risk and capital.
 As part of this process Westpac reports its capital and risk management practices on a quarterly basis in its Pillar 3 Report.
 Find more information and Westpac’s Pillar 3 reports here.

-Westpac Group Treasury holds a portfolio of high quality liquid assets as a buffer against unforeseen funding requirements.
-These assets are 100% eligible for repurchase with a central bank and are held in cash, Government, State Government and highly rated investment grade paper.
-The level of liquid assets is reviewed frequently and is consistent with both the requirements of the balance sheet and market conditions.
+Westpac Treasury holds a portfolio of high-quality liquid assets as a buffer against unforeseen funding requirements.
+These assets are 100% eligible for repurchase agreements with the Reserve Bank of Australia or another central bank and are held in cash, Government, State Government and highly rated investment grade paper.
+The level of liquid asset holdings is reviewed frequently and is consistent with both the requirements of the balance sheet and market conditions.

-- $27.8 billion of repo-eligible private securities (including Government guaranteed bonds)
+- $19.2 billion of repo-eligible private securities; and

 Westpac Group reports full financial results twice a year to the market (see current reporting calendar).
 The First Half Results for the period ended 31 March include a media release, Interim Results Announcement and Investor Discussion Pack.
 The Full Year Results for the year ended 30 September include a media release, Full Year Results Announcement, Investor Discussion Pack, Annual Report and Annual Review.

 Westpac maintains United States Securities and Exchange Commission (SEC) registration and in addition to the above financial reports also lodges the following reports with the SEC:

 - Annual Report on Form 20-F